2013 protests in Kosovo

 The 2013 protests began in Pristina, Kosovo after in response to high electricity bills.
 Sparked by comments on social media, more than 1000 people gathered in front of Kosovo's Electricity Corporation building in February.
 The protests continued for several weeks, eventually turning into a protest against corruption.
-Some of the main slogans from the protest where "KEK pumping bills", "No country with thieves," and "Stop the theft, develop the state".
+Some of the main slogans from the protest were "KEK pumping bills", "No country with thieves," and "Stop the theft, develop the state".
 In May, protests spread to other cities in Kosovo.
 The government responded cautiously during the protests, promising fulfillment of all requirements set by protesters.

 Impact

 Because of the protest, a planned increase of 5% for the electricity bill was halted.
 The Parliament started an investigation which resulted in a detailed report sent to the Government and Electricity Regulatory Authority of Kosovo.
-It was also seen as an notable protest because it was one of the rare ones in Kosovo started by the population without any involvement from political parties or NGO's.
+It was also seen as a notable protest because it was one of the rare ones in Kosovo started by the population without any involvement from political parties or NGO's.